 Pacesetters should only be entered manually if they cannot be found in the Pacesetter Database.
 If this is the case, go to nastar.com and lookup the pacesetter's handicap.
 All races with pacesetters that are entered manually will be flagged for review.

 Fill in the name (along with suit or coat) and the handicap.

 In the picture above you can see that the first three letters of the name Smith have been entered in the Name or Partial name box.
 Entering the pacesetter’s name will reduce the size of the list to help you quickly find the pacesetter you are looking for.

-Note: Pacesetters have three handicaps.
+Note: Pacesetters can have three handicaps.
 One handicap wearing a race suit, one handicap wearing a coat and a slalom handicap.
-The pacesetter’s handicaps must be selected based on the clothes he/she is wearing.
+Pacesetters' handicaps must be selected based on the clothes he/she is wearing.
 There is generally a 3-5% difference between the suit and coat handicaps.

 Manually Entered Pacesetter Handicaps

-If a pacesetter is not on the list of certified pacesetters in the database, they can be entered manually ONLY if a pacesetting handicap has been approved by NASTAR.
+If a pacesetter is not on the list of certified pacesetters in the database, they can be entered manually.

-Entering pacesetters manually will result in your race getting flagged for review by the NASTAR web site.
-If the pacesetter's handicap has not been approved, NASTAR may change the pacesetters handicap and race results may be corrected.
+Entering pacesetters manually will result in your race getting flagged for review by NASTAR.
+If a pacesetter's handicap has not been approved, NASTAR may change the pacesetters handicap and race results may be corrected.
 When a race is corrected, medals and handicaps received at the race will be different than the official results posted online.
 Revising race results can be problematic so avoid entering pacesetters manually unless the pacesetter's handicap has been approved.